chaitu843/react-foodie/README.md

 3. Used Refs, React Portals, Routes and Links --> Related to React

+4. Used children props for re-usage of Modal component

+5. Future Steps -->

+    Try integrating with mongodb instead of json-server

+    Can Work on Load More Part

 ========================================================================================================================================================================

 ## Simple Steps to go on with your application --